easttennesseecc-star/Q-Top-Dog-IDE/GITHUB_COPILOT_SETUP_GUIDE.md

 ### Protect Your Token:
 ```
-✓ DO: Keep it in Q-IDE only
+✓ DO: Keep it in Top Dog only
 ✓ DO: Don't share it with others
 ✓ DO: Don't post it in forums/Discord
 ✓ DO: Regenerate if you think it's exposed